Adderall and Alcohol

 - Dry mouth

-As with many other drugs, there are also lifestyle indicators that could point to someone abusing Adderall.
-As people’s dependency on this drug continues to increase, it might become their priority.
-What might have started as a way to excel at work can actually lead the person to renounce interest in these areas and display dropping performance.
+Similar to many other medicines, Adderall abuse can be indicated by certain lifestyle factors.
+That can become their top priority as their reliance on this medicine grows.
+What may have begun as a strategy to succeed at work may cause the person to lose interest in these pursuits and exhibit declining performance.
 The abuse of Adderall can also lead to poor health overall, relationship crises, and financial and legal problems.

 Get Help.
 Get Better.
 Get Your Life Back.